peaBerberian/wasp-hls/README.md

 Buffers:
   - [x] End of stream support (as in: actually end when playback reached the end!)
   - [x] Multiple simultaneous type of buffers support (for now only audio and video)
-  - [ ] Inventory storing which quality is where in the buffers, both for API reasons and for several optimizations (though quality identification seems more difficult to implement in HLS than in DASH due to the fact that HLS only link variants to bitrate, not the actual audio and video streams - but it should be doable).
-    _Priority: very low_
   - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low on memory).
     This is generally not needed as the browser should already handle some kind of garbage collection but some platforms still may have issues when memory is constrained.
     _Priority: low_
+  - [ ] Inventory storing which quality is where in the buffers, both for API reasons and for several optimizations (though quality identification seems more difficult to implement in HLS than in DASH due to the fact that HLS only link variants to bitrate, not the actual audio and video streams - but it should be doable).
+    _Priority: very low_

 Tracks:
+  - [ ] Provide API to set an audio track
+    _Priority: high_
-  - [ ] Provide API to set an audio, video and/or text track.
+  - [ ] Provide API to set a video track
     _Priority: low_
-  - [ ] support of at least one text track format (didn't check which yet).
+  - [ ] Allow text track selection and support at least one text track format (TTML IMSC1 or webVTT)
     _Priority: low_

 Decryption: